Hurricane Michael Relief

 The storm’s heavy rain, high winds, and extreme storm surges caused massive destruction in its path and spawned numerous tornadoes.
 Hurricane Michael was the first Category 4 storm in recorded history to make landfall in the northeast Gulf Coast.

-A week after the storm came ashore, 32 deaths in four states have been attributed to Hurricane Michael.
+So far, 35 deaths have been attributed to Hurricane Michael.
 Scores of people are still missing in the hardest hit areas.
 Communities from the Florida Panhandle through Georgia to the Carolinas and Virginia are still cleaning up, clearing debris, and taking stock of destroyed and damaged buildings as well as downed trees and power lines.

 World Vision is responding to this disaster to reach the most vulnerable with emergency supplies including food, clean water, personal hygiene items, flood cleanup kits and more.
 We are working closely with many of our church partners in these areas to get relief to children and families who need it most.